 Advisors can help you identify additional opportunities based on your goals and direct you to the campus resources you need in order to succeed at UC.

 Reach out to your advisor to find out how you can graduate on time.
-Schedule an appointment using Starfish or look up your college advising center.
+Schedule an appointment using My Bearcat Network or look up your college advising center.

 Make a Plan